DrenFazlija/SCOOTER/index.md

-- Because these attacks aren't limited by traditional $\ell_p$-norm “imperceptibility” constraints, we **must involve people** to judge how convincing the images really are.
+- Because these attacks aren't limited by traditional ℓₚ-norm “imperceptibility” constraints, we **must involve people** to judge how convincing the images really are.

 ## Meet **SCOOTER** — *Systemizing Confusion Over Observations To Evaluate Realness*
 - An **open-source, statistically powered** framework for human-in-the-loop evaluation of unrestricted adversarial images, making studies easier to run and results easier to compare.